65 Things you can recycle right now

 Use it as packaging material.
 If the paper is shredded beyond all recognition and the information it contained wasn’t too sensitive you can use shredded paper as a packing material when sending fragile things in the post.

 Or if you have a creative streak make it a part of your next craft project.
 Shredded paper is great for paper mache.
 Homesthetics have 30 great paper mache projects you can try for yourself.
-Or if you fancy making your own craft paper, Snappy Living has a perfect recycled paper tutorial for you.
+Or if you fancy making your own craft paper, here’s a perfect recycled paper tutorial for you.

 39. Motor Oil